ecjoliver/KaipokokBayIMS/README.md

 # Code used to process Kaipokok Bay Ice Monitoring Site data

+See the Kaipokok Bay IMS guide for instructions on using this code.

 It is assumed that each python script is run from the same directory where that script lies.
 All paths are relative to that directory.

 Python modules required by this code are numpy, scipy, matpotlib, pandas, xarray, datetime, windrose, pyrsktools, gsw, glob, os, sys, inspect, cmocean, matplotlib-scalebar